isayed/Semantic-UIPinegrowPlugin/README.md

 # Semantic-UI Pinegrow Plugin

-This Plugin is NOT PRODUCTION READY "YET"
+This Plugin is IN DEV - NOT PRODUCTION READY "YET"

 This is a plugin for [Pinegrow Web Designer](http://pinegrow.com) to support Semantic-UI framework.